SylvainGuieu/AUM_DAW/README.md

 The first 2 are the global MIDI inputs for sequencing AUM they are plugged into the sequencer output.
 In our case this is Xequence 2 but it can be something else like LK or Hellium AUV3 for instance.
-A sequencer plugged into the "IN" MIDI bus must work with different MIDI channel.
+A sequencer plugged into the "IN" MIDI bus must work with different MIDI channel (each MIDI channel being an instrument).

 ![](src/midiin.001.png)

 The "A", "B", "C", ...
 Midi in will naturally be mapped to instruments in AUM channel named "A", "B" "C" , ...
 The template does not map them for you,  this is most probably the only mapping you have to do.
-When using an external keyboard you can use it from Xequence Directly.
+When using an external MIDI keyboard you can use it from Xequence Directly and play from there.

 The "Autom.
 IN" MIDI bus is mapped to the AUM "MIDI Control", this is aimed to handle any automation coming from Xequence 2 to faders, effects, etc... this is a separate input line so one can shut it off by disabling or switching it on a side.
+Out off the box, each instrument has Volume and Pan mapped directly, FX1, FX2 and master have Volume and 3 slots to control effects.
+One can then add as many as you want.

-They are 2 MIDI Auv3, both mapped to AUM "MIDI Control :
+They are 2 (optional) MIDI Auv3, both mapped to AUM "MIDI Control :

-- the MidiMixer from 4Pockets
+- the MidiMixer from 4Pockets.
+Very handy to mix everything from one page and record some mixing snapshots.
-- the "Q Menu" which is actually a custom Nurack pad widget to navigate trough the project.
-It is a low profile discreet MIDI AUV3 which shall be all the time here in order to lunch the Mixer from anywhere and move across the project (which is faster than going to the bookmark menu).
+- the "Q Menu" which is actually a custom Nurack MIDI pad widget.
+Used to navigate trough the project.
+It is a low profile discreet
+  MIDI AUV3 which shall be all the time open in order to lunch the Mixer from anywhere and move across the project (which is faster than going to the bookmark menu, see video).

-#### Audio
+#### Audio inputs

 Then comes the Audio inputs (2 for this example: "Audio Recorder A" and "Audio Recorder B").
-This is where one can fix the input level and maybe add some effect to be recorded.
+This is where one can tune the input level and maybe add some effects to be recorded.
 The loopy pro AUV3 instances (in audio bus) are receiving these inputs.

 ### Instrument Mixer